About

 Welcome to my website and thanks for visiting!
 I am Associate Professor in the School of International Service at American University in Washington, DC, where I teach graduate and undergraduate courses on sustainability, global health, development, urban politics, and environmental justice through the lenses of critical geography, development studies, anticaste theory, and decolonial and critical race theory.
 I am also a faculty affiliate of the following units/centers on AU’s campus: the Metropolitan Policy Center in the School of Public Affairs, the Center for Environment, Community, and Equity, the Antiracist Research and Policy Center, and the Department of Critical Race, Gender, and Culture Studies in the College of Arts and Sciences.

-Most broadly, I am a scholar of urban environmental justice.
+Most broadly, I am a scholar of environmental justice.
 I am interested in the political economy of land, labor, and ecology in the context of capitalist urbanization.
 As a critical urban geographer and political ecologist trained in qualitative and spatial methodology, I am motivated by three central questions: (1) What are the root causes of urban spatial and environmental injustices?
 (2) How do dominant/oppressor groups reproduce and defend privileges based on caste, race, gender, and class?
 (3) How and why do urban marginalized groups contest spatial, ecological, and labor injustices and to what ends?
 I study environmental justice politics in both India (largely Bengaluru in the state of Karnataka) and the U.S. (largely Washington, DC).
 To learn more about my research ethics and positionality, please click on the “Research” tab.

 My book, Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City, coauthored with David Pike (American University) and Sapana Doshi (UC Merced), was published with Cornell University Press’s Series on Land: New Perspectives on Territory, Development, and Environment (2023) and will be published by Yoda Press, India (2024).
 It upends commonsensical notions that equate corruption with illegality, bribery, or the failure of “Third World” states to evolve into a market system.
 We study corruption from the streets of Bengaluru, Mumbai, and other rapidly urbanizing millennial cities of the global South, where black money skyscrapers, land grabs, and slum evictions invoke outrage at deepening economic polarization.
 Our book argues that rather than being a deviation from (neo)liberal capitalism, corruption politics lie at the heart of global capital flows.
 Drawing on ethnography in Bengaluru and Mumbai and a cross-section of literary and cinematic stories of corruption from cities around the world, we suggest that “corruption talk” is fundamental to a global storytelling practice about how states and elites abuse entrusted power in late capitalism, even if these actions are not always technically “illegal.”
 These are stories not of corruption of the system, but corruption as the system.
 Corruption Plots also demonstrates how, in this moment of late capitalism and rightwing populism, corruption talk is leveraged to make ethical and affective sense of economic inequality.
 We warn, however, that it can be used opportunistically by those who are themselves implicated in wrongdoing, especially to “other” marginalized groups.
 We thus pay close attention to the race, caste, class, and gender location of the narrators, spaces, and publics imagined to be harmed by corruption.
 The book works across the humanities and social sciences to build theory “from” the global South–theory that is indispensable for understanding real estate capitalism and inequality everywhere, especially in the global North, where corruption talk is assiduously avoided in political discourse.
 The book is an outcome of a grant from the Andrew Mellon-American Council of Learned Societies.

 I am currently working on three book projects.
-The first is a collaborative book with Isaac Arul Selva and Siddharth K.J, both scholar-activists and anti-caste advocates in Bengaluru: The Urbanization of Caste Power: Land, Labor, and Environmental Politics in Bengaluru.
+The first is a collaborative book with Isaac Arul Selva and Siddharth K.J, both scholar-activists and anti-caste writers based in Bengaluru: The Urbanization of Caste Power: Land, Labor, and Environmental Politics in Bengaluru.
 Based on collaborative research, the book traces histories of caste-class power in the city and how it is implicated in exclusionary and extractive land, ecology, and labor regimes.
 In it, we consider the potential for legal, union, slum, and anticaste activism and narratives to disrupt injustices perpetuated by caste-class power.

 Third, and finally, based on long-term research at the flood-prone peripheries of Bengaluru, I am working on a manuscript titled Wetland Grabs: Ecology, Property, and Climate Justice in Bengaluru.
 The book traces colonial planning ideologies, nationalist city-making, and the quiet workings of caste supremacy in property law from the mid-20th century that encouraged the usurpation of wetlands (keres) and storm canals (raja kaluves), all of which opened the floodgates to (wet)land grabs and unequal flood risk in the new millennium.
 It also draws on interviews with youth activists to reveal how young people in India are reframing climate justice in a moment of resurgent nationalism on the one hand and radical climate internationalism on the other.